 Personally, I think Hand(o) Shakers is an excellent series to understand just how bad a series can be.
 BUT if you are looking for a good show on Winter 2017, choose what you want except...
 Hand Shakers.

 My friends...thank you for waiting for this day; for this review..for sticking with me, and suffering through this abomination like I did; you are all brave souls.
-Now, for the usual preamble about why this show is ass cancer and why you shouldn't watch it...EVER!
+Now, for the usual preamble about why this show is absolute garbage and why you shouldn't watch it...EVER!

 *While there are spoilers for Hand Shakers, don't bother watching this abomination; it's not worth your time.
 TL;DR at the bottom, and apologies for the length and apologies if I come off as a psychologically broken rambler just hating on a low hanging revolting pile of shit that calls itself a "fruit", but if you hate this show anywhere near as much as I do, or even if you don't hate it that much, please stick around?
 I'm sure it'll be more worth your time than the actual show could ever be.
-Sorry; I just...really FUCKING hate this show...*
+If you hate my tone here, I promise you it won't get any better since this show is apocalyptically bad!
+I just...really fucking hate this show...*

 Once upon a time, there was a man who watched an anime, and once he finished it, he described it as the anime equivalent to a 5 car pile-up; something so disastrous yet fascinating; you can't look away.
 It was the beginning of Summer 2016 when this occurred.
 Half a year later, and this show was allowed to air in Japanese television and on Crunchyroll, with Funimation (for some weird reason) jumping into this shit pile of a show only a few weeks later.
 In my demented head-cannon, I am willing to believe that the people behind this show saw this and decided to one-up the anime that received the aforementioned statement (though, I must be fair and cast that twisted imagination aside), for Hand Shakers is the anime equivalent of Hiroshima.
 It is an event so disastrous, that it caused intense pain and suffering to everyone who watched and experienced it.
 It was something so fucked up and disastrous, that would be forever marked as a tremendous tragedy in the history of mankind.
 It is sickening to have looked at, and many people talk of it in disdain for all the suffering attached to it,and even joke about it for that same reason.
 However, in the case of the Hiroshima bombing, at least it ended something much worse.
 This, on the other hand, didn't serve to impact anything other than our sanities and Studio GoHands’ reputation.